What Is Inflation and How Can You Protect Your Finances from It?

 Is inflation good or bad?

-Inflation is an inevitable by product of a functioning economy.
-Plan and mitigate inflation's impact by strategic spending and saving, even if the Cinnamon Toast Crunch prices rise.
+Inflation is an inevitable byproduct of a functioning economy.
+While you can't avoid inflation, you can plan for it and mitigate its impact by strategic spending and saving, even if the Cinnamon Toast Crunch prices rise.

 Erika Photo